+It's your virtual trainer.
 You can set your target pace or speed and compete against that "virtual colleague".
-In addition to activating the sport profile function, you must also add the screen among those selected for the profile to show it to you when you perform the activity.
+In addition to activating the function for the sport profile, you must also add the screen among those selected for the profile to show it to you when you perform the activity.

 Switching between screens automatically